PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 ## Introduction

-GraphQl is a great tool for building APIs when there is need to give the client more control over the data it needs from the server, where the clients fetch only the data they need in the payload returned by the server.
-[It returns data in a form which closely resembles a graph, so all data exhanged between client and api should be thought of in terms of graphs](https://graphql.org/learn/thinking-in-graphs/)
+GraphQL is an excellent tool for building APIs, especially when there is a need to provide clients with more control over the data they receive from the server.
+With GraphQL, clients can fetch only the specific data they require in the payload returned by the server, resulting in a more efficient data exchange.
+The data is presented in a form that closely resembles a graph, which means that all data exchanged between the client and API should be thought of in terms of graphs (learn more at [this link](https://graphql.org/learn/thinking-in-graphs/)).

-It resolves relations which exist in the business logic of the application with field resolvers only if the client specifically asks that relation to be resolved.
-This means lesser computation required to compute data not specifically needed by clients.(A resolver is basically a function with the same name as the field/relation that it resolves and returns)
+GraphQL effectively resolves relations that exist in the business logic of the application using field resolvers, but only if the client explicitly requests those relations to be resolved.
+This approach reduces unnecessary computations for data that the clients don't specifically need.
+A resolver is essentially a function with the same name as the field or relation it resolves and returns.

-The data is returned in the form of a graph where every node is a meaningful object in context to the logic and the edges represent relations.
+The returned data is structured as a graph, where each node represents a meaningful object in the context of the logic, and the edges represent the relations between them.

-In short GraphQl allows the clients to (These points will be important later on) ->
+In summary, GraphQL allows clients to achieve the following (these points will be important later on):

-1. Query for a specific resolver which returns an object (node), meaningful to the api logic.
+1. Query for a specific resolver that returns a relevant object (node) aligned with the API's logic.
-2. Fetch for certain fields within said object(node) to optimize the request/response payload.
+2. Fetch certain fields within the requested object (node) to optimize the request/response payload.
-3. In case of resolving relations(edges), making a nested query for interrelated objects(nodes).
+3. When resolving relations (edges), make a nested query for interrelated objects (nodes).
-4. Each Node within the said nested query should be treated as individual entity in the graph.Error in one node should not affect other nodes in the graph.
+4. Treat each node within the nested query as an individual entity in the graph; errors in one node should not affect other nodes in the graph.

-This is perfect when everything runs as expected but what if it does not?
-How does GraphQl by default handle these 4 points for thinking in terms of graphs when an error is made?
+This approach works perfectly when everything runs as expected.
+However, what happens if errors occur?
+How does GraphQL, by default, handle these four points that revolve around thinking in terms of graphs when mistakes are made?

-## Problem with default Graphql Errors
+## Problems with Default GraphQL Errors

-We will understand more about default Graphql Errors with an example.
+Let's delve into the issues related to default GraphQL errors through an example.

-Let's say I am making a query on the `signUp` mutation which accepts `email` , `name` and `password` and now we will look for the case where the no user with the given email exists, then the response returned by default ->
+Suppose I am making a query on the `signUp` mutation, which requires the parameters `email`, `name`, and `password`.
+Now, let's consider a scenario where there is no user with the given email.
+In such a case, the default response is as follows:

 ```json
 {